 To give you a taste of the experimentation happening in stablecoin land, let's run through some of the most popular stablecoins.

 Tether (USDT) is one of the oldest stablecoins, launched in 2014, and is the most popular to this day.
 It's one of the most valuable cryptocurrencies overall by market capitalization.

 The primary use case for USDT is moving money between exchanges quickly to take advantage of arbitrage opportunities when the price of cryptocurrencies differs on two exchanges; traders can make money on this discrepancy.
 But it has found other applications: Chinese importers stationed in Russia have also used USDT to send millions of dollars worth of value across the border, bypassing strict capital controls in China.

 Eventually, the case was settled on Feb.
 23, 2021, with Tether and Bitfinex forced to pay $18.5 million and submit quarterly reports showing Tether’s stablecoin reserves for the next two years.

-Launched in 2018, USD Coin is a stablecoin managed jointly by cryptocurrency firms Circle and Coinbase through the Centre Consortium.
+USD Coin is a stablecoin launched jointly by cryptocurrency firms Circle and Coinbase in 2018 through the Centre Consortium.

 Unlike other stablecoins, MakerDAO intends for dai to be decentralized, meaning there's no central authority trusted with control of the system.
 Rather, Ethereum smart contracts – which encode rules that can't be changed – have this job instead.